Comprehensive Guide to Shoulder Anatomy and Conditions

 Shoulder Anatomy

-The shoulder is the most flexible joint in the body that enables a wide range of movements including forward flexion, abduction, adduction, external rotation, internal rotation, and 360-degree circumduction.
-Thus, the shoulder joint is considered the most insecure joint of the body, but the support of ligaments, muscles, and tendons function to provide the required stability.
+The shoulder is the most flexible joint in the body, which enables it to perform a wide range of movements, including: forward flexion, abduction, adduction, external rotation, internal rotation, and 360-degree circumduction.
+This versatility comes at a price, because the shoulder joint is the most insecure joint of the body.
+Ligaments, muscles, tendons, and bones provide stability and support, but if any of those become damaged or injured, it can be extremely painful and debilitating

 Bones of the Shoulder

-The shoulder joint is a ball and socket joint made up of three bones, namely the humerus, scapula, and clavicle.
+The shoulder joint is a ball and socket joint made up of three bones:

 Humerus

-The end of the humerus or upper arm bone forms the ball of the shoulder joint.
-An irregular shallow cavity in the scapula called the glenoid cavity forms the socket for the head of the humerus to fit in.
+The humerus, or upper arm bone, forms the ball of the shoulder joint.
+The head of the humerus fits into an irregular shallow cavity in the scapula called the glenoid cavity.
 The two bones together form the glenohumeral joint, which is the main joint of the shoulder.

-The clavicle bone or collarbone is an S-shaped bone that connects the scapula to the sternum or breastbone.
-It forms two joints: the acromioclavicular joint, where it articulates with the acromion process of the scapula and the sternoclavicular joint where it articulates with the sternum or breast bone.
+The clavicle, or collarbone, is an S-shaped bone that connects the scapula to the sternum (or breastbone).
 The clavicle also forms a protective covering for important nerves and blood vessels that pass under it from the spine to the arms.

 Soft Tissues of the Shoulder

-The ends of all articulating bones are covered by smooth tissue called articular cartilage, which allows the bones to slide over each other without friction, enabling smooth movement.
-Articular cartilage reduces pressure and acts as a shock absorber during movement of the shoulder bones.
-Extra stability to the glenohumeral joint is provided by the glenoid labrum, a ring of fibrous cartilage that surrounds the glenoid cavity.
-The glenoid labrum increases the depth and surface area of the glenoid cavity to provide a more secure fit for the half-spherical head of the humerus.
+The ends of all articulating bones are covered by smooth tissue called articular cartilage.
+Articular cartilage enables smooth movement, reduces pressure, and acts as a shock absorber during movement of the shoulder bones.
+The glenoid labrum provides extra stability, and increases the depth and surface area of the glenoid cavity, providing a more secure fit.

 Ligaments of the Shoulder

 Ligaments are thick strands of fibers that connect one bone to another.
-The ligaments of the shoulder joint include:
+The shoulder has four types of ligaments:

-Coracoclavicular ligaments: These ligaments connect the collarbone to the shoulder blade at the coracoid process.
+- Coracoclavicular ligaments connect the collarbone to the shoulder blade at the coracoid process.

-Acromioclavicular ligament: This connects the collarbone to the shoulder blade at the acromion process.
+- Acromioclavicular ligament connects the collarbone to the shoulder blade at the acromion process.

-Coracoacromial ligament: It connects the acromion process to the coracoid process.
+- Coracoacromial ligament connects the acromion process to the coracoid process.

 Muscles of the Shoulder

-The rotator cuff is the main group of muscles in the shoulder joint and is comprised of 4 muscles.
-The rotator cuff forms a sleeve around the humeral head and glenoid cavity, providing additional stability to the shoulder joint while enabling a wide range of mobility.
+The rotator cuff is a group of four muscles that form a sleeve around the humeral head and glenoid cavity, providing stability and mobility.
 The deltoid muscle forms the outer layer of the rotator cuff and is the largest and strongest muscle of the shoulder joint.

 Tendons of the Shoulder

-Tendons are strong tissues that join muscle to bone allowing the muscle to control the movement of the bone or joint.
-Two important groups of tendons in the shoulder joint are the biceps tendons and rotator cuff tendons.
+Tendons join muscle to bone allowing the muscle to control the movement of the bone or joint.
+There are two groups of tendons in the shoulder joint:

-Bicep tendons are the two tendons that join the bicep muscle of the upper arm to the shoulder.
-They are referred to as the long head and short head of the bicep.
+- Bicep tendons are the two tendons that join the bicep muscle of the upper arm to the shoulder.

-Rotator cuff tendons are a group of four tendons that join the head of the humerus to the deeper muscles of the rotator cuff.
-These tendons provide more stability and mobility to the shoulder joint.
+- Rotator cuff tendons are four tendons that join the head of the humerus to the muscles of the rotator cuff.

 Nerves of the Shoulder

-Nerves carry messages from the brain to muscles to direct movement (motor nerves) and send information about different sensations such as touch, temperature, and pain from the muscles back to the brain (sensory nerves).
 The nerves of the arm pass through the shoulder joint from the neck.
-These nerves form a bundle at the region of the shoulder called the brachial plexus.
-The main nerves of the brachial plexus are the musculocutaneous, axillary, radial, ulnar and median nerves.
+These nerves form a bundle at the region of the shoulder called the brachial plexus and include the musculocutaneous, axillary, radial, ulnar, and median nerves.

-The main veins carrying de-oxygenated blood back to the heart for purification include:
+Three veins carrying deoxygenated blood back to the heart:

-Cephalic vein: This vein is found in the upper arm and branches at the elbow into the forearm region.
-It drains into the axillary vein.
+- The cephalic vein branches at the elbow into the forearm region and drains into the axillary vein.

 Rotator Cuff Repair